bertbaron/hassio-addons/logspout/README.md

 1. Disable 'protection mode' (lowest toggle on the Information tab)
 1. Review the configuration (on the Configuration tab)
 1. Start the add-on
-1. Verify in the log output on the Log tab
+1. Verify the log output on the Log tab

 # Configuration